karolaug/pisak/doc/eyetracker.gui.rst

 Gui module provides graphical user interface for eyetracker program.
-You're welcome to modify it for your needs, but it's main purpose is to demostrate progam functions and because of that it's usability is limited.
-If you're interested in developing advenced eye-tracking algorithms that depend on variable parameters you are welocome to contact us for more information about GUI modifications.
+You're welcome to modify it for your needs, but it's main purpose is to demonstrate program functions thus it's usability is limited.
+If you're interested in developing advenced eye-tracking algorithms that depend on variable parameters you are welcome to contact us for more information about GUI modifications.

 .. automodule:: eyetracker.gui